Sandy Hook Elementary School shooting: 2014

 In March 2014, the Newtown city officials announced the design for the new Sandy Hook Elementary School.
 The only remnant of the original school would be its flagpole.

 A few days later, the Newtown-Sandy Hook Community Foundation released results of a survey with over 1,600 respondents.
-Among other inquiries, the survey asked residents what should be done with the balance of the $11 million US Dollars in donations that had been received since the incident in 2012.
+Among other inquiries, the survey asked residents what should be done with the balance of the $11 million in donations that had been received since the incident in 2012.
 The majority of responses said that money for mental health counseling and other family expenses should be the top priorities.
 A few responses suggested that some of the money should be used to purchase and tear down the shooter's family home in order to replace it with a park or wildlife sanctuary.
 Jennifer Barahona, the foundation's executive director, was quoted as saying, "That's not something we're considering at this time.
 It's really outside of our scope."

 On October 21, building site preparation work began on the new Sandy Hook Elementary School; project updates and progress were posted on a dedicated website.
-Citing security and privacy reasons and out of respect for the families of victims, no ground breaking ceremony was held.
+Citing security and privacy reasons and respect for the families of victims, no groundbreaking ceremony was held.
 Construction was scheduled to begin in March 2015 with the school expected to open by December 2016.

 In December, it was announced that the town of Newtown will acquire the property and home of Nancy Lanza at no cost.
 The property at 36 Yogananda St. was part of the Lanza estate, to which surviving son Ryan Lanza is the sole heir.
 Lanza's attorney, Kenneth Gruder, arranged for the transfer through a series of transactions so that probate records would not show the city acquiring the property from the Lanza family.
 Gruder said the notoriety of the home had made it essentially unsalable.
 The home was demolished in March 2015.